Getting started

 import {compile} from "@danielx/civet"

-const tsCode = compile(civetCode)
+const tsCode = await compile(civetCode)

-const tsCodeWithSourceMap = compile(civetCode, {inlineMap: true})
+const tsCodeWithSourceMap = await compile(civetCode, {inlineMap: true})

-const jsCode = compile(civetCode, {js: true})
+const jsCode = await compile(civetCode, {js: true})

 To transpile within a CommonJS NodeJS app (assuming npm i -D @danielx/civet